 Virginia Dog Bite Lawyer

 If you or a loved one has been injured in an animal attack, a Virginia dog bite lawyer can evaluate your claim to determine the degree of liability to which the owner may be held.
-Based on the negligence laws of the Commonwealth, a pet owner can be held responsible for the careless or negligent behaviors that result in an animal’s ability to attack another person or even another pet.
+Based on the negligence laws of the Commonwealth, a pet owner can be held responsible for the careless or negligent behaviors that result in an animal’s ability to attack another person.
 With proper legal representation in a personal injury claim, a dog bite victim may receive fair financial compensation from the owner of the dangerous dog.

 Our NoVa dog bite lawyers are also skilled at evaluating your injuries properly and determining all areas of damages that you may be entitled to by virtue of your unwanted injuries.
 If you or a loved one has been injured by a dangerous or vicious dog, call an attorney today to schedule a free consultation.